-(W7.3) Does your organization use climate-related scenario analysis to inform its business strategy?
+(W7.3) Does your organization use scenario analysis to inform its business strategy?

-Use of climate- related scenario analysis Rov 1 v Yes Bridgestone's mission is "Serving Society with Superior Quality."
-In line with that mission, we have explored a company-wide Business Continuity Plan (BCP) that will enable us to earn the trust of stakeholders including our customers and business partners and ensure the safety of our employees.
+Use of scenario analysis Row 1 Bridgestone's mission is "Serving Society with Superior Quality."
+In line with that mission, we have explored a company-wide BCP that will enable us to earn the trust of stakeholders including our customers and business partners and ensure the safety of our employees.
 As part of that process, we have endeavored to assess our exposure to water risks and other risks in the interest of preventing a variety of crisis scenarios.
 We have assessed crisis scenarios that could materialize on a site-by-site basis and are currently engaged in a study of countermeasures.
-For example, we have carried out the analysis and stress testing using AQUEDUCT of World Resources Institute (WRI).
-We have analyzed the change of water stress (2020, 2030, and 2040) in each of the following three climate-related scenarios which are included into the result of the AQUEDUCT analysis -Optimistic scenario, Business As Usual (BAU) scenario, and Pessimistic scenario.
+For example, we have carried out the analysis and stress testing using AQUEDUCT.
+We have analyzed the change of water stress (2030 and 2040) in each of the following three climate-related scenarios, which are included into the result of the AQUEDUCT analysis -Optimistic scenario, BAU scenario, and Pessimistic scenario.
+Details of the Climate-related scenario analysis conducted in parallel are provided in W7.3a.

-(W7.3b) What water-related outcomes were identified from the use of climate-related scenario analysis, and what was your organization's response?
+(W7.3a) Provide details of the scenario analysis, what water-related outcomes were identified, and how they have influenced your organization's business strategy.